 MPLAB® Harmony v3 is a flexible, fully integrated embedded software development framework for 32-bit microcontrollers (MCUs) and microprocessors (MPUs).
 MPLAB Harmony v3 includes the MPLAB Code Configurator (MCC) tool, a set of modular peripheral libraries, drivers, system services, middleware, and numerous example applications, all of which are designed to help you quickly and easily develop powerful and efficient embedded software for Microchip’s 32-bit PIC® and SAM devices.

-This tutorial shows you how to use the MHC to create an application that gets you started in developing applications on PIC32MZ EF MCUs using MPLAB Harmony v3 software framework.
+This tutorial shows you how to use the MCC to create an application that gets you started in developing applications on PIC32MZ EF MCUs using the MPLAB Harmony v3 software framework.

 The application reads the current room temperature from the temperature sensor on the I/O1 Xplained Pro Extension.
 The temperature read is displayed on a serial console periodically every 500 milliseconds.
 The periodicity of the temperature values displayed on the serial console is changed to one second, two seconds, four seconds, and back to 500 milliseconds every time you press the switch SW1 on the Curiosity PIC32MZ EF 2.0 Development Board.
 Also, LED1 is toggled every time the temperature is displayed on the serial console.

 The application you create utilizes:

 - I²C Peripheral Library (PLIB) to read the temperature from a temperature sensor.

 - TMR1 PLIB to periodically sample temperature sensor data.

 - Universal Asynchronous Receiver Transmitter (UART) and Direct Memory Access (DMA) PLIBs to print the temperature values on a COM (serial) port terminal application running on a PC.